Baden main line: Branch lines

 Already in the Act of 1838, the construction was planned for two branch lines: the Appenweier–Kehl line, connecting to Alsace, was opened on 1 June 1844 and the short branch line from Baden-Oos to Baden-Baden on 27 July 1845.
 On 11 February 1872 the bridge over the Rhine between Weil am Rhein and St. Louis was opened and the opening of the connection from Müllheim to Mulhouse on 6 February 1878 provided a further connections to Alsace.
-Connections to Switzerland were provided with the opening of the Rhine Bridge at Waldshut in 1859, the Constance–Kreuzlingen link in 1871 and the Basel Connecting Line, connecting the Baden station in Basel with the Basel central station in 1873.
+Connections to Switzerland were provided with the opening of the Rhine Bridge at Waldshut in 1859, the Konstanz–Kreuzlingen link in 1871 and the Basel Connecting Line, connecting the Baden station in Basel with the Basel central station in 1873.

 In the north connections were established in Heidelberg to the Main-Neckar Railway towards Darmstadt and Frankfurt in 1846 and in Mannheim to Ludwigshafen, Mainz and Cologne in 1867.

 Evolution of the line until the First World War

 The first section between Mannheim and Heidelberg was originally served by four daily passenger train pairs that took about 35–40 minutes each way.
 By comparison, the same route takes about 12–17 minutes now.
 Freight was added in 1845 and the first express train ran between Schliengen and Mannheim in 1847.
-With further extensions of the Baden main line this express was extended to Basel, Waldshut and Constance.
-From 1863, two pairs of expresses operated daily between Mannheim and Constance, needing 12–14 hours for the 414 km line.
-By comparison, trains from Mannheim to Constance via Basel takes about 4 hours today; those running over the Black Forest Railway take about 3.5 hours.
+With further extensions of the Baden main line this express was extended to Basel, Waldshut and Konstanz.
+From 1863, two pairs of expresses operated daily between Mannheim and Konstanz, needing 12–14 hours for the 414 km line.
+By comparison, trains from Mannheim to Konstanz via Basel takes about 4 hours today; those running over the Black Forest Railway take about 3.5 hours.

 The traffic on the Baden main line was rising rapidly, so duplication soon became necessary.
 Duplication was completed between Mannheim and Heidelberg in 1846, to Offenburg in 1847, to Freiburg in 1848 and to Basel in 1855.
 The Appenweier–Kehl branch line was duplicated in 1846/1847.
-In contrast, the High Rhine Railway between Basel and Constance remained single track.
+In contrast, the High Rhine Railway between Basel and Konstanz remained single track.

 On 22 July 1870, the mobilisation for the Franco-Prussian War made the main line unusable by the public at several points between Rastatt and Offenburg.
 The Baden State Railway's rolling stock fleet at that time mostly consisted of two-axle compartment coaches, while the Royal Württemberg State Railways had sets of open coaches from the beginning.
 Baden later also moved to this system.

 Trains in Baden operated on the left on two track sections until 1888 and later switched to the right in stages.